guillemrh/guillemrh/README.md

-Hi, I’m @guillemrh — Data Engineer with a chemical-engineering past and a growing obsession with backend systems, distributed data, and anything that scales without crying.
+Data Engineer with a chemical-engineering past and a growing obsession with backend systems, distributed data, and anything that scales without crying.

 I’ve spent the last few years building ETLs, PySpark pipelines, and cloud/data architectures.
 These days I’m leveling up toward backend + AI engineering with a focus on clean architecture, real deployments, and projects that don’t fall apart when Docker sneezes.